Select your cookie preferences

 Amazon EC2 AMI lifecycle - Amazon Elastic Compute Cloud

-An Amazon Machine Image (AMI) is an image that provides the software that is required to set up and boot an instance.
+An Amazon Machine Image (AMI) is an image that contains the software configuration required to set up and boot an instance.
 You must specify an AMI when you launch an instance.
+You can use AMIs provided by Amazon, or you can create your own AMIs.
+The AMI must be located in the AWS Region in which you want to launch your instance.

-Amazon provides AMIs that you can use to launch your instances, or you can create your own AMIs.
-For example, you can launch an instance from an existing AMI, customize the instance (for example, install software and configure operating system settings), and then save this updated environment as a new AMI.
-Any instance customizations are saved to the AMI, so that the instances that you launch from your new AMI include these customizations.
+Create AMIs.
+While Amazon provides AMIs that you can use to launch your instances, you can create custom AMIs tailored to your needs.
+To create a custom AMI, launch an instance from an existing AMI, customize the instance (for example, install software and configure operating system settings), and then create an AMI from the instance.
+Any instance customizations are saved to the new AMI, so that instances launched from your new AMI include these customizations.

-You can use an AMI only in the AWS Region in which it was created.
-If you need to launch instances with the same configuration in multiple Regions, you can create an AMI in one Region and then copy your AMI to additional Regions.
+Copy AMIs.
+You can use an AMI to launch an instance only in the AWS Region in which the AMI is located.
+If you need to launch instances with the same configuration in multiple Regions, copy the AMI to the other Regions.

+Automate the AMI lifecycle.
 You can use Amazon Data Lifecycle Manager to automate the creation, retention, copy, deprecation, and deregistration of Amazon EBS-backed AMIs and their backing snapshots.
-For more information, see Amazon Data Lifecycle Manager.
+You can also use EC2 Image Builder to automate the creation, management, an deployment of customized AMIs.
+For more information, see Automate backups with Amazon Data Lifecycle Manager in the Amazon EBS User Guide and the EC2 Image Builder User Guide.

 PrivacySite termsCookie preferences